 Iceland will take your breath away: the amazing landscapes, the mountains, the raw beauty of nature, the welcoming uniqueness of the people and their fantastic culture.
 Rob's first visit changed my perspective on life and made me realize the power of connection.
 Connection to nature, to the past, to the future and to each other.

-Join Christina Barford every Sunday at 9 for free, outdoor yoga with Fresh Farm DC
+Join co-owner Christina Barford every Sunday at 9 for free, outdoor yoga with Fresh Farm DC

 Launched in 2018, the NoMa market is located in the bustling heart of NoMa, steps away from shops, restaurants, and residences.
 Join us on Sundays to shop for certified organic & conventional fruits and vegetables; pasture-raised meat, poultry, and eggs; fermented foods and pickles; artisanal sweet and savory baked goods and breads; prepared foods; flowers; and more!

 Excited to be a part of this yummy experience!